 Signs of Apostolic Calling

 I remember doing a study on the dark ages in a history class once.
 I was so amazed at how the whole of society came to a sudden halt during that time.
-Nothing new was invented, the arts died and even the living church slipped into the abyss of obscurity.
+Nothing new was invented, the arts died, and even the living Church slipped into the abyss of obscurity.

-Then when the death was at its darkest, a revolution took place in the world!
-The first printing press was invented and the very first book to be printed on that press was the bible.
-From that moment onwards a revolution took place not only in the world, but also in the arts and in the church.
-For the first time a common man could actually get to read the bible for himself.
+Then, when the death was at its darkest, a revolution took place in the world!
+The first printing press was invented and the very first book to be printed on that press was the Bible.
+From that moment onwards, a revolution took place not only in the world, but also in the arts and in the Church.
+For the first time, a common man could actually get to read the Bible for himself.

 Just imagine it!
-Before only a select few held the secrets of the word of God, but now suddenly everyone could obtain it.
-It was the beginning of an era where the heart of the church began beating once again towards God and began to seek the Lord for change and revival.
+Before, only a select few held the secrets of the word of God, but now, suddenly, everyone could obtain it.
+It was the beginning of an era where the heart of the Church began beating once again towards God and began to seek the Lord for change and revival.
 And so the rest, as they say... is history!

 An Apostolic Revolution

-Many centuries later another resurrection is taking place in the church of Jesus Christ!
-For as the Word of God was hidden from so many in the dark ages, the truths of the end times apostles have also been hidden from the church and the world.
-It has been the mystery of the ages and as the Holy Spirit has lifted the veil from our eyes an apostolic revolution has come to the church!
+Many centuries later, another resurrection is taking place in the church of Jesus Christ!
+For as the Word of God was hidden from so many in the dark ages, the truths of the End-Times apostles have also been hidden from the Church and the world.
+It has been the mystery of the ages, and as the Holy Spirit has lifted the veil from our eyes, an apostolic revolution has come to the Church!

-Just like before only a select few had access to the Word and now everyone can have a copy, so also is the Lord making it known that the office of apostleship was not just for the select few of the New Testament, but it is now also available to a whole new generation of believers all over the world.
-The mystery is indeed being revealed to the church and it is in progress.
-Yet the first seeds of this revolution did not begin in the open.
-It was not splashed all over the newspapers and it in fact took the church by surprise.
+Just like before, only a select few had access to the Word, and now everyone can have a copy, so also is the Lord making it known that the office of apostleship was not just for the select few of the New Testament, but it is now also available to a whole new generation of believers all over the world.
+The mystery is indeed being revealed to the Church, and it is in progress.
+Yet, the first seeds of this revolution did not begin in the open.
+It was not splashed all over the newspapers, and it in fact took the Church by surprise.

 Who would have imagined that in this day and age the Lord would raise up leaders of this caliber?
-Even more incredible, who would have imagined that the Lord would raise YOU up as His apostle to the church?
+Even more incredible, who would have imagined that the Lord would raise YOU up as His apostle to the Church?

-And so while the mystery of the apostolic movement was still hidden from view, the Lord Jesus began revealing Himself to His elect.
+And so, while the mystery of the apostolic movement was still hidden from view, the Lord Jesus began revealing Himself to His elect.
 He began calling them within the bounds of their obscurity and began raising them up while they were hidden from the entire world.
 Just as in the time when Jesus called His original disciples, so He continues to call unto Himself His apostles so that He might present them as a gift to His church.

 Where Do You Fit In?

-So where does this leave you in the Lord’s plan?
+So, where does this leave you in the Lord’s plan?
 To begin with, I would like to make it clear that the call to the apostolic ministry does not come in a grand announcement where all of the world can see it.

 It comes as it did for a shepherd boy tending his father’s sheep.
-Yes, just like David was anointed in secret, so also are the end times apostles being selected and called out even now in secret.
+Yes, just like David was anointed in secret, so also are the End-Times Apostles being selected and called out even now in secret.

-So the first sign with which you can confirm your calling is to identify when the Lord first called you to be an apostle.
+So, the first sign with which you can confirm your calling is to identify when the Lord first called you to be an apostle.
 It was likely at a time when you were at your lowest and when you least expected it.
-Yet no matter when the call came, it has become a conviction in you!
+Yet, no matter when the call came, it has become a conviction in you!

 First Marker: Personal Conviction

-Until you have that inner conviction you will never have what it takes to endure the preparation and training that waits for you.
+Until you have that inner conviction, you will never have what it takes to endure the preparation and training that waits for you.
 It is not enough to hope or to guess or to rely on the revelations of others.
 No, you must know in your own heart that God has called you to be an apostle.

-This kind of calling does not happen by chance and you cannot make such a calling up.
-You cannot hope to be an apostle and you cannot try to be an apostle.
-You are either called or you are not.
+This kind of calling does not happen by chance, and you cannot make such a calling up.
+You cannot hope to be an apostle, and you cannot try to be an apostle.
+You are either called, or you are not.

 David was anointed with oil.
 There was no doubt in his mind that he was anointed!
 He experienced the anointing.
 He saw Samuel hold out the oil to him.
-It was his experience and no one could take that away from him!
+It was his experience, and no one could take that away from him!

-It was this conviction that could take David through the many trials that he would still face from that time and it is the kind of conviction that you also need to take you through.
+It was this conviction that could take David through the many trials that he would still face from that time, and it is the kind of conviction that you also need to take you through.
 For when you have that conviction, nothing will move you.
-No amount of rejection will deter you, no amount of failure will phase you and no amount of fire will consume you.
-You will know what you are and you will know what you are called to be.
+No amount of rejection will deter you, no amount of failure will phase you, and no amount of fire will consume you.
+You will know what you are, and you will know what you are called to be.

-So consider this as being the first big marker along your apostolic voyage.
+So, consider this as being the first big marker along your apostolic voyage.
 Do you have a conviction of who you are?
 Do you know that God is calling you to be an apostle?
 Do you know it in your heart without a doubt?
-If so, then you are ready to begin traveling along this way and you are ready to see what waits.
+If so, then you are ready to begin traveling along this way, and you are ready to see what waits.

 Second Marker: Confirmation

 Along with a personal conviction, you need a confirmation of your calling.
 Jesus knew He was the son of God from very young.
-He also knew what he was called to do, but only as He stood in front of John the Baptist the confirmation of His calling came.
+He also knew what He was called to do, but only as He stood in front of John the Baptist, the confirmation of His calling came.

 Jesus received many confirmations of His calling.
-In fact, if you follow the Gospels you will see that the Father confirmed who Jesus was to his disciples through personal revelation (such as the case with Peter) and again at the mount of transfiguration.
+In fact, if you follow the Gospels, you will see that the Father confirmed who Jesus was to his disciples through personal revelation (such as the case with Peter) and again at the mount of transfiguration.

 It is not enough to just receive the rhema for yourself, there needs to be a confirmation in the mouth of witnesses.
-This is where the prophetic ministry comes in and the Lord will often use a prophet to confirm this calling to you.
+This is where the prophetic ministry comes in, and the Lord will often use a prophet to confirm this calling to you.
 Note though that this confirmation will not serve any purpose until you first have your own conviction.

 Third Marker: Identifying With The Signs

-Then finally as you have received that personal conviction and received the confirmation, you will be able to identify with the signs of apostleship!
+Then, finally as you have received that personal conviction and received the confirmation, you will be able to identify with the signs of apostleship!
 Now I have already painted some pictures for you on what an apostle looks like, but I want to bring it home now and apply it practically to your apostolic calling.

-So before you decide whether or not you are going to accept this call and begin implementing the mandate that God has given you, you first need to see if you can identify with the signs of the apostle and then if you are willing to pay the price of that apostleship!
+So, before you decide whether or not you are going to accept this call and begin implementing the mandate that God has given you, you first need to see if you can identify with the signs of the apostle and then if you are willing to pay the price of that apostleship!